balacode/one-file-pdf/README.md

     go get github.com/balacode/one-file-pdf
 ```

-### Naming Convention:
-All types in are prefixed with PDF for public, and 'pdf' for private types.
-The only type you need to use is PDF, while PDFColorNames are left public for reference.

 ### Features:
 - Use all built-in PDF fonts: Courier, Helvetica, Symbol, Times, ZapfDingbats, and their variants
 - Recognises 144 web colo(u)r names, or any RGB value